 As with most legal issues, slip and fall cases in California can be complicated and specific to the facts of what happened.
 That is why it is important to consult an experienced slip and fall attorney or lawyer who can help determine what happened, and the legal rights and remedies that may be available.

-At The Thompson Law Offices, we understand that a serious slip and fall injury often puts the injured person and their family in financial distress.
+At The Thompson Law Office, we understand that a serious slip and fall injury often puts the injured person and their family in financial distress.
 Hiring a slip and fall attorney to handle your case may seem to be an unaffordable extravagance completely out of the question in these circumstances you cannot afford.
-But at The Thompson Law Offices, anyone can afford our excellent legal representation.
+But at The Thompson Law Office, anyone can afford our excellent legal representation.
 You will not receive a bill unless we win your case.
 If you don’t get paid, then neither do we; it’s just that simple.

 If you or someone you know has been injured on the premises of another party’s property and would like a free consultation with a slip and fall attorney, please contact Thompson Law Office.
 Ask to speak with one of our experienced attorneys to determine your best legal course of action to protect your rights and receive the maximum compensation you deserve.